Mayeu/mayeu.me/content/posts/getting-your-e-mail-out-of-the-cloud.md

 ---
+kind: article
 title: 'Getting your e-mails out of the cloud: Debian, OpenSMTPD, Dovecot'
-date: 2013-05-26
+created_at: 2013-05-26
-published: false
 tags: cloud, howto
 ---

-I recently wanted to get out of Gmail and finally set up my e-mail server.
-After some day fighting my way through Postfix, Dovecot, I finally got it up and running.
+I recently (ie.: 7 months ago) wanted to get out of Gmail and finally set up my own e-mail server.
+After some day fighting my way through Postfix and Dovecot, I finally got it up and running.

 But after the announce of the production ready version of OpenSMTPD, I got rid of Postfix, and switch to OpenSMTPD.
-So this article should have been about Postfix, but it will finally be about OpenSMTPD.
+So this article should have been about Postfix, but it will be about OpenSMTPD instead.

-Since I had to get all the info from multiple sources and documentation, I decided to write about my configuration in one place.

 ## What will be set up
 {:.no_toc}

-First of all, my goal is not about serving e-mail to thousand of customers, or providing an e-mail service to other peoples than me.
+First of all, my goal is not about serving e-mail to thousands of customers, or providing an e-mail service to other peoples than me.
 So I wanted to keep it simple, no DBMS, everything in flat file, the minimum of configuration, the minimum of softwares, no webmail (for now at least).